siddarthkalra/siddarthkalra.github.io/Content/articles/2020-12-19-migrated-to-publish.md

 ---
 layout: post
-title: Migrating to Publish
+title: Migrated to Publish
 date: 2020-12-19 10:45
-description: TBD
+description: Documenting learnings and future enhancements after migrating this website to Publish
-tags: sundell publish, swift
+tags: static site generator, swift
 ---

-# Migrating to Publish
+# Migrated to Publish

 Today, I'm so glad to share that this website has been migrated to John Sundell's static site generator called [Publish](https://github.com/JohnSundell/Publish)! 🎉